ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 ## Limited Range

 Fixed sized integer types, which all primitive integer types are, have the drawback that they can only represent a limited range of values.
-When we try to use them outside of that range they wrap, trap, saturate, or trigger undefined behavior.
+When we try to use them outside of that range they wrap, trap, saturate, or trigger undefined behavior [(27)](https://blog.regehr.org/archives/1401).
 Typically, unsigned integers wrap while signed integer trigger undefined behavior.
-In most cases neither of these produce the result we intended and often lead to bugs and / or security vulnerabilities, with the exception being algorithms that explicitly need wrapping behavior such as some encryption algorithms.
+In most cases neither of these produce the result we intended and often lead to bugs and / or security vulnerabilities [(34)](https://www.youtube.com/watch?v=Fa8qcOd18Hc), with the exception being algorithms that explicitly need wrapping behavior such as some encryption algorithms.

 A signed integer type is one that can represent both positive and negative numbers, and zero.
 An unsigned integer is one that can only represent positive numbers, including zero.
 This means that a signed and an unsigned integer of the same have some, but not all, values in common.